 Any manuscript received for review should be treated as a confidential document.
 They should not be indicated or discussed with anyone other than those authorized by the editor.

 Reviews should be done objectively.
 The author's personal criticism is not right.
 Referees should express their views clearly with supporting arguments.

 The reviewers should identify relevant published works that have not been cited by the author.
 Any statement that observation, derivation, or argument has been previously reported should be accompanied by relevant citations.
 A reviewer should also call the editor's attention to substantial or overlapping equality between the manuscript under consideration and other publication papers with personal knowledge.

 Disclosure and Conflict of Interest

 Special information or ideas obtained through peer review should be kept confidential and not used for personal gain.
 The reviewers shall not regard manuscripts in which they have a conflict of interest due to a relationship, relationship, or competitive, collaborative, or other relationship with any newspaper-related writer, company or institution.

-The author of the original research report must present an accurate report on the work performed as well as an objective discussion of its importance.
-The underlying data should be accurately represented on paper.
+The author of the original research report must present an accurate report of the work performed as well as an objective discussion of its importance.
+The underlying data should be represented accurately on paper.
 The paper should contain enough detail and referrals to allow others to replicate the work.
 False or intentionally inaccurate statements are unethical and unacceptable behavior.

 Data Access and Retention

-Authors are required to provide raw data in connection with papers for editorial reviews, and must be prepared to grant public access to such data (in accordance with the ALPSP-STM Statement of Data and Database), where applicable, and shall in any case be prepared to store such data for which is reasonable after publication.
+Authors are required to provide raw data in connection with papers for editorial review, and must be prepared to grant public access to the data (in accordance with the ALPSP-STM Statement on Data and Database), if applicable, and should in any case be prepared to store the data for time which is reasonable after publication.